 What You’ll Find

-Formats go beyond LPs, too.
-Alongside vinyl you may spot CDs and tapes, plus music-adjacent media like DVDs, Blu-rays and the occasional VHS, reflecting the wider “everything under one roof” nature of the shop.
-Traxx also buys records, making it a useful stop if you’re thinning out shelves or shifting a collection.
+Formats reach beyond LPs.
+Alongside the vinyl you may come across CDs and cassettes, plus music-adjacent media such as DVDs and Blu-rays that reflect the wider everything-under-one-roof nature of the place.
+Traxx also buys records, making it a useful port of call if you are thinning out shelves or moving a collection on.
+It is run very much as a cash business, so it is worth arriving with notes in your pocket.

 Experience / Atmosphere